 Stick to your Admission Criteria.
-Understand which young people will benefit from living in the home and create the conditions, from your first contact with the young person, this is most likely to make the placement a success
+Understand which young people will benefit from living in the home and create the conditions, from your first contact with the young person, this is most likely to make the placement a success.

 Plan for Success.
-Undertake meticulous planning that engages young people and responds in detail to their individual needs so that their experience of care is highly personalised, combined with a commitment to never ‘give up’ on a child or young person and to do everything possible to maintain the placement
+Undertake meticulous planning that engages young people and responds in detail to their individual needs so that their experience of care is highly personalised, combined with a commitment to never ‘give up’ on a child or young person and to do everything possible to maintain the placement.

 Banish the Desk Jockey.
-Ensure tons of Quality Time is spent with the children and young people individually and in groups so that they are able to develop meaningful secure relationships with the adults in the home, and with each other
+Ensure tons of quality time is spent with the children and young people individually and in groups so that they are able to develop meaningful secure relationships with the adults in the home, and with each other.

 Absolute Consistency.
-Absolute consistency in the management of behaviour must be rock solid so that young people understand and respect the boundaries that are set and respond positively to encouragement, rewards and meaningful sanctions
+Absolute consistency in the management of behaviour must be rock solid so that young people understand and respect the boundaries that are set and respond positively to encouragement, rewards and meaningful sanctions.

 Walk the Walk.
-Work with each child or young person to build their emotional resilience and self-confidence, to prepare them for independence and enable them to withstand difficulties and set-backs in the future
+Work with each child or young person to build their emotional resilience and self-confidence, to prepare them for independence and enable them to withstand difficulties and set-backs in the future.

 Use these Ten Tips to build your Outstanding Resilience.
-If you are truly confident you are doing these things and you can ‘evidence’ them then you are heading in the right direction.
+If you are truly confident you are doing these things and you can evidence them then you are heading in the right direction.
 If not, then maybe today is a good time to start?

-Social Care Consultant
+Care and Compliance Consultant